RaghadKhaled/Predict_Bike_Sharing_Ride/README.md

 # Predicting Bike-Sharing Patterns

-A Neural Network developed during my Deep Learning Nanodegree at Udacity.
-In this project, I created a simple neural network to use it to predict daily bike rental ridership.

 ![Bikes](https://user-images.githubusercontent.com/68460588/178815585-a0423037-ec0e-49cb-a5e0-35539d152c5a.png)

 ---

 ## Overview
-This project is implemented during my Deep Learning Nanodegree at Udacity.
+This project was made by me during Udacity Deep Learning Nanodegree at Udacity.
 I build a Neural Network from scratch using NumPy and train for regression problem.
 The problem is to predict of bike rental count hourly or daily based on the environmental and seasonal settings, to prepare enough amount of bike for rider in the future.

 ---